hanami/validations/README.md

 Please read more at: [The Perils of Uniqueness Validations](http://robots.thoughtbot.com/the-perils-of-uniqueness-validations).

-### Validations in modules
+### Composable validations

-Attributes can also be defined in modules:
+Validations can be composed using modules:

 ```ruby
 require 'lotus/validations'